 Day 2 in Dutchess County

-Ready for your second day in Dutchess County NY?
+Ready for your second day?
+There are so many more things to do in Dutchess County.
 We’ve got a unique castle to visit (yes, there are castles in the USA!), as well as an island tour.
 There’s a gorgeous natural attraction – a waterfall inside a cave.
 And we’ll also visit a horse rescue center that’s just as healing for you as it is for the horses.
 Sound good?
 Let’s go!

 Bannerman’s Castle and Island Tour